 Thoughts of the state of Indiana may produce images of Bobby Knight, Peyton Manning, John Mellencamp or the Indianapolis Motor Speedway.
-In the minds of LSU supporters, the Hoosier State will now also be remembered as the source of the university’s new live tiger mascot, Mike VI.
+In the minds of LSU supporters, the Hoosier State will now also be remembered as the source of the university’s live tiger mascot, Mike VI.

-A 2-year-old Bengal/Siberian mix formerly known as “Roscoe,” Mike VI was donated to LSU in August of 2007 by Great Cats of Idaville, Ind., a nonprofit sanctuary and rescue facility for big cats and other large carnivores.
-LSU veterinarian Dr. David Baker began the search for the young tiger after his predecessor, Mike V, died in May of renal failure at the age of 17.
+A 2-year-old Bengal/Siberian mix formerly known as “Roscoe,” Mike VI was donated to LSU in August of 2007 by Great Cats of Indiana in Idaville, Ind., a nonprofit sanctuary and rescue facility for big cats and other large carnivores.
+LSU veterinarian Dr. David Baker began the search for the young tiger after his predecessor, Mike V, died in May of 2007 of renal failure at the age of 17.